What Is Peripheral Artery Disease (PAD)?

 Screen High-Risk Individuals

-If you are above the age of 50 and have any combination of smoking history, diabetes, high blood pressure, or high cholesterol — ask your doctor for an ABI test.
+If you are above the age of 50 and have any combination of smoking history, diabetes, high blood pressure, or high cholesterol, ask your doctor about Peripheral Artery Disease (PAD) screening and an ABI test.
 It is simple, painless, and could catch the disease years before it becomes a serious problem.

-Is surgery always needed?
 No. Most cases are managed with medicines and exercise.
-Surgery is only for severe cases — critical blockages or non-healing wounds.
+Surgery is only for severe cases critical blockages or non-healing wounds.

 Can I exercise with PAD?